The Data Analyst Roadmap for Freshers: Your 6-Month Guide

 What’s the last step to actually land the job?

 You’ve built the skills.
 Now you have to sell them.
 The final phase is about communication and confidence in the interview process.
-Your interview prep checklist:
+This is where your data analyst learning path transforms from skill-building to career-landing.

 • Practice SQL live coding on platforms like HackerRank or LeetCode